-Join Eric Wing for an in-depth discussion in this video Creating a round to rectangle duct tap, part of MEP Families in Revit.
+Join Eric Wing for an in-depth discussion in this video Creating a round to rectangle duct tap, part of Revit: MEP Families.

 - Okay, let's talk about duct fittings,…the harder part of the duct work.…But what I'd like to do here is,…I always say I like to start with a template.…However, a part like this,…why not start with a part that already exists?…So what I'm saying is, we have hundreds of templates,…actually, that Autodesk has already made for us,…that we can use, that are a lot further along…than just a blank template.…So what we're going to do is…we're going to grab an actual fitting that exists,…and we're going to build from it.…